CamilleSemelet/camillesemelet.github.io/_pages/about.md

 Hello!

-I am a PhD candidate in Economics at the ifo Institute and LMU Munich, under the supervision of [Lisandra Flach](https://sites.google.com/site/lisandraflach).
+I am a PhD candidate in Economics at the University of Munich (LMU) and at the ifo Institute, working under the supervision of [Lisandra Flach](https://sites.google.com/site/lisandraflach).
+I am also a consultant for the World Bank.

 I am visting the Stanford Graduate School of Business from January 2025 to March 2025, hosted by Juan Carlos Suárez Serrato.
-I am also a consultant for the World Bank.

-My main fields of interest are Public and International Economics.
+My main fields of interest are Public Finance and International Economics.
 In my dissertation, I investigate questions related to domestic and international corporate taxation, focusing on how tax policies impact firms and economies.

 <!-- ---